rahmerh/turtle-manager/README.md

 prepare <start_pos_x> <start_pos_y> <start_pos_z> <width> <depth>
 ```

+This will create a file called `job-file` which contains the quarry's boundaries and progress.
+By default a quarry is resumable but this and other data can be edited manually.

-When the job is created you can then simply start the quarry with: `quarry`
+When the job is created you can then simply start the quarry with: `quarry`.
+When the turtle restarts (because of starting a new game or it gets unloaded/loaded) it will also resume the quarry by running that command.

+The turtle doesn't go back up to the surface, it will send a pickup command to the manager which will send a runner to retrieve the items.
+This saves both fuel and time of the quarrying turtle.

+## TODO

+- ""Pathfinding"" improvements
+- Runner turtle
+- Storage manager
+- Manager commands (recall)